 The rate at which these ships could be modernized was limited and by the start of World War II Malaya, Barham, Repulse and the five Royal Sovereign class battleships had not yet been upgraded.
 Royal Oak, Barham and Repulse were sunk early in the war, but the remaining unmodernized ships were given a "Super Charge" which consisted of the largest possible propellant charge that the guns and mountings could safely handle.
 These were issued starting in late 1941 and at the maximum elevation of 20 degrees allowed a range of 28,700 yards (26,240 m).
 However, from a study of the records, it would appear that no ship ever fired a shot using Super Charges, although they were used by the coastal artillery at Dover.
 Super Charges were not issued to ships with 30 degree mountings as the increased barrel wear and mounting stress was not considered to be acceptable.
 For this reason, sources which quote HMS Vanguard as having gun ranges in excess of 32,000 yards (29,260 m) are somewhat misleading, as such a range would have required the use of super charges, which she never carried.

-In addition to the ship-board guns, there were also four guns (one source says five) used as coastal artillery at Singapore and a further two mounted at Wanstone near Dover.
+In addition to the ship-board guns, there were also five guns used as coastal artillery at Singapore and a further two mounted at Wanstone near Dover.
+After the war ended in 1945, these last two guns were maintained in an operational state and were not removed until 1959.

 Constructed of tapered inner A tube, A tube, full-length multi-start wire, B tube, overlapping jacket and breech ring.
 Used a Welin breech operated by hydraulic Vickers "pure-coupled" mechanism.
 A total of 186 guns, including two prototypes, and 58 turrets were manufactured between 1912 and 1918.